Sydney-Informatics-Hub/Shotgun-Metagenomics-Analysis/README.md

 ```
-perl filter_ARGs_by_coverage_and_identity.pl
+perl ./Scripts/filter_ARGs_by_coverage_and_identity.pl

 ```
 Outputs are `./ARGs/Curated_ARGs/<cohort>_allSamples_curated_ARGs_rawCount_Rdataframe.txt` and `./ARGs/Curated_ARGs/$cohort\_allSamples_curated_ARGs_TPM_Rdataframe.txt`.

 If the cohort has groups (eg treatment groups or timepoints) and these are specified in column 5 of the sample config file, the below script can be run to additionally create a per-group output.
-Note that 'allSamples' in the cohort-level file name will be replaced by the group name in the output:
+Note that 'allSamples' in the cohort-level file name will be replaced by the group name in the output file name:

 ```
-perl filter_ARGs_by_coverage_and_identity_by_groups.pl
+perl ./Scripts/filter_ARGs_by_coverage_and_identity_by_groups.pl
 ```

 Output will be a separate R-compatible dataframe for TPM normalised and raw counts per group, also within the `./ARGs/Curated_ARGs` directory.